StarburstTeam/StarburstOverlay/README.md

 2.Colorful numbers for the data at different level.

-3.Support Bedwars, Skywar, Murder Mystery, Duels, Mega Wall and Wool War.
+3.Support Bedwars, Skywar, Murder Mystery, Duels, UHC, Mega Wall, Wool War and all their sub-modes.
 (More games will add soon.)

 4.Sort any stats by clicking the table headers.